-Approximately 90% of the Great Plains and ¾ quarters of the Northern Great Plains—WWF’s focal region—are privately owned.
-WWF is actively building partnerships with landowners such as ranchers who use sustainable practices on their land.
-These grasslands evolved to be grazed, and cattle primarily fill the niches that was once held by plains bison.
+Approximately 90% of the Great Plains and three quarters of the Northern Great Plains—WWF’s focal region—are privately owned, and most of that land is managed for livestock.
+WWF is actively building partnerships with ranchers who use sustainable practices on their land.
+These grasslands evolved to be grazed, and cattle primarily fill the niche that was once held by plains bison.

 84% of the intact habitat in the Great Plains is privately owned (309 million acres).
 Ensuring that privately owned lands remain intact not only conserves biodiversity, but also keeps streams clean, stores water, reduces erosion, supports pollinators, and leaves carbon in the soil.